natcap/invest.users-guide/source/en/getting_started.rst

 	- This is the first place to go with questions about models and data requirements.
 	- Time required to read a model chapter: Low
 3. **Examine the model’s sample data**
-	- Sample data is provided for all models, available for installation during the InVEST install, or downloadable separately.
+	- Sample data is provided for all models, available for installation through the Workbench Settings, or downloadable separately.
 	- Look at the spatial data using GIS software, and tabular data using a spreadsheet or text editor.
 	- Use these data for getting a feel for the inputs and outputs and running the model.
 	- Use them as an example of how to format your own data.